Ø 24 0.618 N=7

-On AI agent governance, sovereignty, and building something better.
+On AI agent governance and sovereignty.

 New to agent governance?
 Start here.